Design Document - Part II API

 Methods:

-constructor(name: string, skills: string, programmingLanguages: string, willingToWorkOn: string)
+constructor(name: string, skills: string, programmingLanguages: string, willingToWorkOn: string)- Purpose: Initializes a new

 - Return: